In this explainer, we will learn how to graph a quadratic function of the form , in order to solve the equation .

 If the point is the vertex of the graph of the quadratic function , what is the solution set of the equation ?

 Recall that the solution set of the equation is the set of points where the graph intersects the .
 In this example, we have only been told one point where this intersection occurs, which is at the vertex (we know this point intersects the since the -coordinate is zero).

 However, since this point is a vertex, we know that this must be the only point where the graph intersects the .
 This is because the shape of a quadratic graph means the vertex is either the minimum or the maximum point of the curve, and so all other points on the curve must be either above or below the vertex.
 We demonstrate one example of such a quadratic below.

 Thus, the only solution is , leading to the set .

 For our final example, let us see another instance of how the vertex of a quadratic function can tell us information about the solutions.

 Example 7: Understanding the Geometry of a Quadratic Function and Using This to Determine Its Solution Set

-- A quadratic can be graphed using a table of values and this can be used to approximate the points at which the graph crosses the -axis.
+- A quadratic can be graphed using a table of values and this can be used to approximate the points at which the graph intersects the .
 These points are known as the “roots” of the quadratic.

-- When the solution set only has one element, the graph of crosses the -axis exactly once, at the vertex (either a minimum or maximum point).
+- When the solution set only has one element, the graph of touches the once at the vertex (either a minimum or maximum point).